jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError`.
   - `.close[Sync](): void`
-    - Close the connection, waiting until it is closed.
+    - Close the connection, blocking until it is closed.

       Must not throw.